-7 Alternator removal and refitting
+7 Alternator - removal and refitting

-2 Disconnect the electrical connections on the rear of the alternator (see illustration).
-3 Loosen the alternator mounting and adjustment strap bolts, push the alternator inward and slip the drivebelt off the pulley.
-4 Remove the adjustment strap bolts and alternator pivot bolts and lift off the alternator (see illustrations).
+- 1 Disconnect the battery negative lead. - 2 Disconnect the electrical connections on the rear of the alternator (see illustration). - 3 Loosen the alternator mounting and adjustment strap bolts, push the alternator inward and slip the drivebelt off the pulley. - 4 Remove the adjustment strap bolts and alternator pivot bolts and lift off the alternator (see illustrations).